wp-plugins/uptime-robot-by-utopian-themes/readme.txt

 2. Widget Settings

 == Changelog ==
+v1.0.3
+Code and CSS cleanup.
+Revised tooltip function so that tooltips are displayed only on monitored ports.
+Updated screenshot.

 v1.0.2
 Add tooltips to show the port being monitored if the monitor subtype is set to "Port."